 - Prospective candidates are nominated by their employers.
 This is not just for quality control.
 Nominating employers also agree in principle to make their experts available for deployments.

 - We carefully review each application with our partners.
-The ratio of applications to available training spots has been rising and is usually 10:1.
+The number of nominations consistently surpasses the available places in the recruitment courses, usually by a ratio of 10:1.

-- A preliminary selection is made based on the applicants’ credentials, while the need for balanced cultural, geographic, and gender representation is also taken into consideration.
+- A preliminary selection is made based on the applicants’ professional background and additional skillsets, while the need for balanced cultural, geographic, and gender representation is also taken into consideration.

 - Additional background checks and interviews are conducted before a final selection is made.

-- Training courses are designed to help professionals practice their craft under international norms and conditions, as safe and productive members of diverse teams.
+- Recruitment courses are designed to help professionals practice their work under international norms and conditions, as safe and productive members of diverse teams.

-- Participants are closely observed during the course.
+- Participants are closely observed and vetted during the course.

-- Participants’ feedback regarding content and form are incorporated into the planning and curriculum of future courses.
+- Participants’ feedback is incorporated into the planning and curriculum of future courses.

 CERTIFY ON THE BASIS OF DEMONSTRATED ABILITY

-- Participants have to demonstrate solid knowledge of their own expertise as well as an ability to be safe, productive members of diverse international investigation teams.
+- Participants must demonstrate solid knowledge of their own expertise, as well as an ability to be effective and high-calibre members of diverse international investigation teams.

-- Participants who successfully complete the course are certified to the Justice Rapid Response roster.
+- Upon successful completion of the course and the vetting process, a decision will be made about whether or not to certify a candidate to the Justice Rapid Response roster.
 They then become available to be deployed at short notice.

-MANAGE AND REVIEW THE ROSTER REGULARLY – MAKE IT “EVERGREEN”
+MANAGE AND REVIEW THE ROSTER REGULARLY TO ENSURE IT IS BASED ON NEEDS

-- The roster is regularly reviewed to ensure it meets the evolving needs of the international community.
+- The roster is regularly reviewed to make sure it meets the evolving needs of the international community.